 While the prime objective of any hiking trip is to have fun, staying safe is of even greater importance.
 There isn’t much fun, after all, in having our hiking experience curtailed by an injury or ailment, or culminating in a trip to the ER.

-25 Must-Know Hiking Safety Tips
+25 Must-Know Tips for Safe Treks

 Before Your Hike